hashgraph/hedera-services/docs/design/app/workflows.md

 7. **Submit to platform.** The transaction is submitted to the platform for further processing.
 8. **TransactionResponse.** Return `TransactionResponse`  with result-code.

 If all checks have been successful, the transaction has been submitted to the platform and the precheck-code of the returned `TransactionResponse` is `OK`.
-Otherwise, the pre-check code will provide the failure reason.
+Otherwise the transaction is rejected with an appropriate response code.
 In case of insufficient funds, the returned `TransactionResponse` also contains an estimation of the required fee.